Kispert, Gonzaga roll past Norfolk State 98-55 in NCAAs

 BIG PICTURE

-Jones knew the daunting challenge facing Norfolk State for this one, saying his Spartans were playing with ”house money” in taking on ”the Lakers of college basketball.”
-They even danced around at the free-throw line near the Gonzaga bench before tip-off, then scored the game’s first four points before it turned like so many 1-vs-16 matchups before.
+Norfolk State: Coach Robert Jones knew the daunting challenge facing his team for this one, saying his Spartans were playing with “house money” in taking on “the Lakers of college basketball.”
+They even danced around at the free-throw line near the Gonzaga bench before tip-off, then scored the game’s first four points before this game quickly turned out like so many 1-vs-16 matchups before.

-”We haven’t played the way we’d been playing to get 17 wins this year,” Jones said. ”I told them at halftime I wasn’t quite sure what team this was out there.”

 UP NEXT